 Shot peening is a process in which hardened media called “shot” is used to bombard the surface of a metal part.
 This effectively hammers the part with thousands of small metal balls, which dimple, or “peen” the surface.

 Why is this necessary?
 When metal components are manufactured, they go through various hot and cold metal working processes, including rolling, forging, bending, machining, heat treatment, and grinding.
 These processes leave the surface of the manufactured components in tension.
 If this tension is not relieved, cracks will tend to form, which can lead to component failure.
 An analogy we use here in the shop is a tight t-shirt versus a loose t-shirt.
-A tight shirt that barely fits is more likely to tear than a or loose one that just hangs.
-A “loose” surface (a surface in compression) is much less likely to crack than a tight surface in tension.
+A tight shirt that is snug is more likely to tear than a loose shirt that just hangs.
+Peening creates a “loose” surface (a surface in compression) is much less likely to crack than a tight surface in tension.

 A proven and effective way to reduce surface tension, and is used in many industries to extend the life of critical components.
 Because the overlapping dimples from shot peening leave the surface of a component in compression, rather than in tension, surface cracks are much less likely to form, and the risk of failure due to crack propagation is greatly reduced.